instamed/healthcare-payments-blockchain/README.md

 }
 ```

+You will need two different identities.
+One can be shared between the Payer and InstaMed (working on behalf of the pacients) and the other one for a provider.
+The reason for this is that some data is stored only accessible to some identities (look for Private Collections later in this document), therefore a switch in the identity is made.

+Go to the Postman collection settings and set the value to the variable `fingerprint` to use the same for every transaction after you run `npm run user:fingerprint -- $HOME/hyperledger-fabric-network/.hfc-org1/user1` and go and set the value of `providerFingerprint` to `npm run user:fingerprint -- $HOME/hyperledger-fabric-network/.hfc-org2/user1`.

 #### Private Collections

 For this project running locally, organizations are related to **Hurley organizations** in the followin order: